 Step one is to earn a bachelor’s degree.
 This doesn't have to be in a specific field, but this level of study sets the path for being accepted to a master’s program or a Doctor of Audiology (AuD) program.

-It is becoming increasingly common for candidates to take a doctoral degree in audiology, a graduate program accredited by the Council on Academic Accreditation.
+It is becoming increasingly common for candidates to earn an AuD, a graduate program accredited by the Council on Academic Accreditation.
 In most cases, this is the standard needed to enter the profession of audiology.

 An AuD includes coursework on physiology, genetics, physics, anatomy, diagnosis, and treatment, as well as ethics and pharmacology.
 Clinical practice also forms part of the course, which takes four years to complete.